erikmartens/nearbyweather-legacy/README.md

 </p>

 ## About the App
 NearbyWeather is a simple weather app, that provides current weather information for nearby cities, as well for bookmarked locations.
-NearbyWeather uses the OpenWeatherMap api to download weather data.
+NearbyWeather uses the OpenWeatherMap API to download weather data.
 Additionally the OpenWeatherMaps location database is directly bootstrapped into the app for quick access.

 With NearbyWeather you can:

 - See current weather information for bookmarked and nearby places via a list and a map view
 - Detailed weather information is offered in addition to the overviews
 - Add places as bookmarks via OpenWeatherMaps weather-station data base